 Symptoms of aspiration may appear differently in children or infants.
 They may appear as:

-Conditions that increase risk of aspiration in children and infants include:
+Conditions that increase the risk of aspiration in children and infants are also those that contribute to swallowing disorders.
+They include:

 - delayed growth because of premature birth